CCAFS at the Climate Adaptation Summit 2021

 Virtually from Groningen in The Netherlands

-Before CAS 2021 begins, the Dutch city of Groningen will host the Youth for Climate Adaptation Conference.
+Before CAS 2021 begins, the Dutch city of Groningen will host the Youth for Climate Adaptation Conference as part of Groningen Adaptation Week.
 CCAFS will link youth from all around the world to inspire a new generation to take up and utilize cutting edge science to meet the challenges of climate change, agriculture and food security.

 In the interactive workshop, we will debate how to collaborate and face up to huge challenges in food security and climate change globally, pinpointing actions for young people with youth movement leaders drawn from Latin America, Africa and Asia.

 Our goal?
 Simple.
 We want to inspire, educate and empower 10 million young people from around the world to be climate champions by 2025.
 Starting with little steps by making a difference in their own communities, we want to see them grow into an unstoppable global movement.

 We challenge you to be the generation that says yes - to adapt for a most sustainable planet, to adapt for a brighter future.